niu-lab/MetaGeneConsensus/README.md

        -Orphelia            Show the help of Orphelia
        -Glimmer3            Show the help of Glimmer3
        -GeneMarkS-2         Show the help of GeneMarkS-2
-       -cd-hit              Show the help of cd-hit
+       -frame               Show the help of how to transform the ORFs into unified coordinates style -protein             Show the help of how to generate protein sequences according to ORFs -cd-hit              Show the help of cd-hit
        -validate            Identify whether a gene is true or false